It doesn't get any more authentic than this, friends. A traditional tacos al pastor recipe made easy, vegan, and absolutely delicious.

 Step 3: add the softened chiles to a blender with the pineapple juice, vinegar, water, garlic, onion, cumin, Mexican oregano, cloves, achiote paste, and salt.
 Blend on high until nice and smooth.

-Step 4: preheat 1-2 tbsp of neutral oil in a large skillet over medium.
+Step 4: preheat 1-2 tablespoon of neutral oil in a large skillet over medium.
 Add in the TVP.
 Pour in half of the marinade and mix until incorporated.
 Stir in the rest of the marinade and continue cooking until it is absorbed and the TVP appears slightly matte.

 These storage instructions are mainly for the TVP taco filling.
 We'll assume you know how to store the fresh garnishes.